2019 Cyprus rape allegation case

 The 2019 Cyprus rape allegation case is a high-profile case of a reported gang rape in Cyprus.
 In July 2019, a 19-year old British woman on holiday in Ayia Napa reported she had been gang raped by twelve Israeli tourists.
 The Israeli men were subsequently arrested and investigated over the allegation by the Cyprus Police, but they were released without charge and the woman was charged for making a false allegation.
 In January 2020, the woman was convicted of "public mischief" in a Cypriot court and received a suspended sentence.
 Her conviction was overturned in 2022 by the Cypriot Supreme Court on the grounds that she had not received a fair trial.
-The woman has maintained that she was pressured to retract her statement, something contested by Cypriot authorities.
+The woman has maintained that she was pressured to retract her allegations, something contested by Cypriot authorities.
 The case triggered intense international scrutiny.

 Alleged crime and police investigation

 During the 2019 summer break, the 19-year old British woman had traveled to Pambos Napa Rocks resort in the Cypriot resort town of Ayia Napa on a working holiday organised by the British tourism company Summer Takeover.
 On 17 July 2019, the British teenager filed a report with the Cyprus Police in Ayia Napa claiming that she had been raped by several Israeli youths in her hotel room.
 The following day, the Cypriot authorities arrested 12 Israeli youths, aged between 15 and 22 years, for eight days.
 The police investigation was led by Detective Sergeant Marios Christou.
 Police questioned the suspects and took DNA samples from all twelve.
 Police found five used condoms and thirteen condom wrappers in the room.

 The woman was examined by Cypriot state pathologist Dr. Sophocles Sophocleus, who found no evidence of gang rape.
 He subsequently testified that he found a few light bruises on her thighs and scratches on her legs but in his opinion, they were not consistent with gang rape.
 He also examined the woman's vagina together with a gynecologist and reported finding no lesions or other injuries.
 However, private forensic pathologist Dr. Marios Matsakis, who was hired by her family to participate in the case, reported that there was clear evidence of gang rape.
 Later testifying for her defense at trial, he stated he found bruising across her legs, arms, and buttocks from photographs of her injuries shown in court, claiming that he identified 35 separate bruises, and that the injuries left "no doubt" of gang rape.